term7/DaemonLeash/README.md

 # **MIRRORS**

-This repository is actively maintained on Codeberg:<br>
+This repository is has been archived and is no longer maintained on Codeberg:<br>
 https://codeberg.org/term7/DaemonLeash

-Changes are pushed regularly to our Githoub Mirror:<br>
+The archive is also available on Github:<br>
 https://github.com/term7/DaemonLeash